PostHog/posthog.com/contents/handbook/engineering/support-hero.md

 As a business we need to ensure we are focusing support on our paying customers, as such this is the prioritization order you should apply as Support Hero.
 At the end of your rotation you need to ensure that any items in 1-4 are resolved or passed to the next Support Hero _as a minimum_.

-1. Any requests where you are tagged by the Customer Success team in a dedicated slack channel as there will be some urgency needed.
+1. Any requests where you are tagged by the Customer Success Team in a dedicated Slack channel as there will be some urgency needed.
 2. Any requests assigned to you in [Unthread](https://posthog.slack.com/app_redirect?app=A03U6F0P6KG) as they will be from a high priority customer in a dedicated Slack channel.
 3. Open Zendesk tickets for your team that have `high` priority (high-paying customers).
 4. Open Zendesk tickets for your team that have `normal` priority (paying customers).